CsBigDataHub/working-with-vim/pages/configuration.md

 The mapping translates what you typed on the left-hand side to the mapped keys on the right-hand side.
 The right-hand side is just a set of keys you might of typed.

-It is a good best practice to use `noremap` which means to not allow recursive remaping of the `{rhs}` of to avoid potential issues with other definitions or plugins.
+It is a good best practice to use `noremap` instead of just `map` which means to not allow recursive remaping of the `{rhs}` of to avoid potential issues with other definitions or plugins.

 Here is an example mapping to add a semi-colon to the end of the current line.